 Environmental Permitting reviews Comprehensive Plan Amendments, Land Use Petitions and Rezones, Land Development proposals, and Building Permits to ensure consistency with the Environment Chapter of the Comprehensive Plan and environmental elements of the Sarasota County Code of Ordinances.

-- After a developer completes construction of permitted systems in residential areas, the permit and the legal responsibility for maintaining these systems are passed on to a homeowners, condominium owners or property owners association.
+- After a developer completes construction of a stormwater system in residential areas, the permit and the legal responsibility for maintaining these systems are typically transferred to a homeowners, condominium owners or property owners association.

-- Then the upkeep and maintenance of the system becomes the responsibility of the association.
+- The maintenance of the stormwater system then becomes the responsibility of the association.

-Natural areas located within the Urban Service Area play an integral role in the livability of our neighborhoods.
-Within all land-use categories (e.g. single and multi-family residential, office, commercial, etc.) you can find these areas.
+Preserves: Natural areas located within the Urban Service Area that have been designated as preserve or conservation areas during the development approval process play an integral role in the livability and character of our neighborhoods.
+You can find a variety of preserve areas within all land-use categories (e.g., single and multi-family residential, office, commercial, etc.).

 Consultants and Contractors

-Should a company desire to add, remove, or modify their listing, please call the Contact Center at (941) 861-5000.
+- Should a company desire to add, remove, or modify their listing, please call the Contact Center at (941) 861-5000 and request assistance from Environmental Permitting.

 - EM - Earthmoving FAQs and guidance